Scientific User Menu

-Arecibo Observatory kindly requests that papers making use of the Arecibo Observatory contain the following acknowledgment at the point in the text where the Observatory is first mentioned, preferably in the form of a footnote, or according to journal format: "The Arecibo Observatory is operated by SRI International under a cooperative agreement with the National Science Foundation (AST-1100968), and in alliance with Ana G. M?ndez-Universidad Metropolitana, and the Universities Space Research Association."
+Arecibo Observatory kindly requests that papers making use of the Arecibo Observatory contain the following acknowledgment at the point in the text where the Observatory is first mentioned, preferably in the form of a footnote, or according to journal format: “The Arecibo Observatory is a facility of the National Science Foundation operated under cooperative agreement (#AST-1744119) by the University of Central Florida in alliance with Universidad Ana G. Méndez (UAGM) and Yang Enterprises (YEI), Inc.”

 In addition to the facility equipment provided by Arecibo Observatory, observers may bring their own special purpose equipment.
 We encourage such initiatives by providing space, power, and access to the IF signal, etc. Telescope position and other monitoring data can be made available.
 Advanced arrangements should be made with the Observatory Director to guarantee a smooth installation.

 If you are willing to permit unrestricted access to your equipment and provide full user documentation, it can be converted to 'facility' status; a significant benefit to all parties.
 The Observatory may then take over routine maintenance.
 Such arrangements are handled on a case-by-case basis.
 The technical specifications will be posted on the Observatory website and circulated by other means, so that the equipment becomes available to all who wish to use it.
 No co-authorship or other obligations are incurred, though professional courtesy warrants acknowledgment in publications resulting from use of such equipment.